huijing/huijing.github.io/_posts/2020-01-25-can-you-make-a-countdown-timer-in-pure-css.md

 - ### `animation-fill-mode`
     This lets you dictate how a CSS animation applies its styles to the target before and after the animation runs.
 I wanted the position of my `<div>`s to remain at the last keyframe when the animation ends, so I set this value to `forwards`.

+For the seconds digit, the last 2 frames don't need to be shown at all because the timer is not zero-padded.
+When the countdown hits 9, the seconds digit needs to not show up nor take up space.
+So those keyframes have an additional `width: 0` property on them.

+Also, because I went with `forwards` for the `animation-fill-mode`, to make the 0 stay on screen at the end of the animation, the last frame for milliseconds remains at `-9em`.

 Read more about CSS animations in the [CSS Animations Level 1](https://www.w3.org/TR/css-animations-1/) specification.
 It broadly explains how animations work in the context of CSS, then covers in detail each of the individual animation properties.
 Also, examples of working code aplenty.

 ## Flexbox